-Here is how the Bureau of Economic Analysis divides U.S. GDP into the four components.
+Here's how the Bureau of Economic Analysis divides U.S. GDP into the four components.

-Goods are further sub-divided into two even smaller components.
+Goods are tangible objects.
+They are further sub-divided into two even smaller components.
 The first is durable goods, such as autos and furniture.
 These are items that have a useful life of three years or more.
 The second is non-durable goods, such as fuel, food, and clothing.
 The retailing industry is a critical component of the economy since it delivers all these goods to the consumer.

 Why does personal consumption make up such a large part of the U.S. economy?
 America is fortunate to have a large domestic population within an easily accessible geographic location.
 It's almost like a huge test market for new products.
 That advantage means that U.S. businesses have become excellent at knowing what consumers want.

 The business investment includes purchases that companies make to produce consumer goods.
-But, not every purchase is counted.
+But not every purchase is counted.
 If a purchase only replaces an existing item, then it doesn't add to GDP and isn't counted.
 Purchases must go toward creating new consumer goods to be counted.

-In 2017, business investments were $2.95 trillion.
-That's 17 percent of U.S. GDP.
+In 2019, business investments were $3.42 trillion.
+That's 18% of U.S. GDP.
 It's double its recession low of $1.5 trillion in 2009.
 In 2014, it beat its 2006 peak of $2.3 trillion.
-The BEA divides business investment into two sub-components: Fixed Investment and Change in Private Inventory.
+The BEA divides business investment into two sub-components: fixed investment and change in private inventory.

 A small but important part of non-residential investment is commercial real estate construction.
 The BEA only counts the new construction that adds to total commercial inventory.
 Resales aren't included.
 The BEA adds them to GDP in the year they were built.